TaylorDarneille/sei-tic-tac-toe/plan.md

 Write out a list of *all* the things you need to do to code this game.
 This can be as detailed or high-level, though we recommend the former.
 This is your first time planning an app, so just have fun and just see what you can come up with.
 There's no right way.

 ---
+###ToDo List
+- A 3x3 div board(so nine divs total).
+- Each div will have an event listener for a click event.
+- Each div will have a .square class in html
+- Each div will also have an id
+- a double click event changes the div to a circle, a single click event changes the div to a triangle
+- each div event will trigger a setTimeout timer for each player's turn
+- a reset button will return the board as was before the player
+- the reset button will use remove attribute method triggered after the reset button is clicked
+-
 *Write TODO list here*

 ---